Sumanth181099/Sumanth181099.github.io/_pages/about.md

 <li>Previously, I worked on efficient and structure-aware machine learning models to boost the visual perception abilities of autonomous agents.</li>

 <h2>Research Interests</h2>
 I'm keen on developing models that are trustworthy to be deployed in safety.
-My areas of interest include:
+My areas of interest include:<br>
 <ul>
 <li>domain generalization, domain adaptation, out-of-distribution robustness, continual learning.</li>
 <li>Structure-aware machine learning and data-efficient learning like few-shot/zero-shot and self-supervised learning.</li>